Richard Clark SFHEA | RN | ADNS | MScHCEd | PgCertHCL | NMC Teacher

 With over 10 years of clinical experience, I have developed stringent validated safety interventions to improve patient outcomes and impact upon effective clinical practice incorporating clinical interventions, IT systems and environmental factors.

-I have a distinguished history of leading teams to achieve ambitious goals and targets demonstrated by recordable data collection methodologies.
+I have a distinguished history of leading clinical and academic teams to achieve ambitious goals and targets demonstrated by recordable data collection methodologies.
 I also have strong relationship building skills within multi-professional and interprofessional teams and stakeholders and excellent communication skills that enable focus and drive to inspire outcomes to be achieved.

 Teaching